P-VS/AutoSPM12_processing/README.md

 -convert_dcm2niix: convert dicom to nii data format using dcm2niix and organise the data for the processing (BIDS based)

 2. Matlab
+-my_spmbatch/AutoDCM2nii: initiating the automatic ccoonversion of dicom data into nifti data and organising them for further processing with my_spmbatch

 -my_spmbatch/AutoSPMpreprocessing_fmri: initiating the automatic preprocessing of fMRI data in SPM12.

 -my_spmbatch/AutoSPM1stlevel_fmri: initiating the automatic 1st level analysis of fMRI data in SPM12.